2026 United States Senate elections: Florida (special)

 Three-term Republican Marco Rubio was reelected in 2022 with 57.68% of the vote.
-He resigned on January 20, 2025, following his confirmation as Secretary of State.
-Governor Ron DeSantis announced he would appoint Florida Attorney General Ashley Moody as an interim successor to serve until the vacancy is filled by a special election in 2026.
-Moody has announced her candidacy for the special election to finish Rubio's term.
-Podcaster and participant in the January 6 U.S. Capitol attack Jake Lang is challenging Moody in the Republican primary.
+He resigned on January 20, 2025, following his confirmation as U.S. Secretary of State.
+Governor Ron DeSantis subsequently appointed Florida Attorney General Ashley Moody to serve as interim senator until the 2026 special election.
+Moody ran to serve the remainder of Rubio's term and won the Republican nomination in the August 18 primary.

-For the Democrats, Brevard County School Board Trustee Jennifer Jenkins has announced her candidacy.
-Former Congressman from Florida's 9th congressional district Alan Grayson has filed paperwork to run for the Democratic nomination.
-Alexander Vindman, former director of European affairs for the U.S. National Security Council, whistleblower in the 2019 Trump–Ukraine scandal, and twin brother of Congressman from Virginia Eugene Vindman, has expressed interest in mounting a campaign.
+State Representative Angie Nixon defeated Alexander Vindman, former director for European affairs at the U.S. National Security Council, a whistleblower in the 2019 Trump–Ukraine scandal, and the twin brother of Virginia U.S. Representative Eugene Vindman in the August 18 Democratic primary.